gcccheng/oogway/index.md

 During past years, Gang has contributed to a variety of projects for clients, including:

 `project`
+**Automate upgrading rhel7 to rhel8 workflow**

+The project involves upgrading 340 production RHEL7 machines to RHEL8 for a client.
+This large-scale upgrade is essential to enhance system security, performance, and supportability.
+The upgrade process is primarily automated using Ansible, and it requires careful planning to minimize downtime and ensure business continuity.
+By automating the upgrading workflow, Gang has increased efficiency, reduced human error, and ensured consistency across all machines.

+`project`
 **Automate Infrastructure Workflow with Ansible Automation Platform(AAP)**

-Managing a modern infrastructure can be a challenging task, and implementing automation can greatly reduce manual work.
-Gang participated in setting up Ansible Automation Platform(AAP) and integrating infrastructure workflow into AAP.
+Managing a modern infrastructure can be challenging, and implementing automation can greatly reduce manual work.
+In this project, Gang participated in setting up Ansible Automation Platform(AAP) and integrating infrastructure workflow into AAP.
+The project has greatly reduced manual work, increased efficiency and enhanced security.
-  1. Installing Ansible Automation Platform and testing functionalities.

-  2. Communicating with various parties within infrastructure such as the developing team, database team, and security team to design workflow that can reduce errors, improve efficiency and enhance performance.

 `project`
 **Deploy Red Hat 9 to production infrastructure**

 Gang was responsible for deploying Red Hat 9 to the production environment, utilizing Ansible for automation.
-His tasks included:

-  1. Creating a customized Red Hat image and a template for a VMware vSphere virtual machine
+He has created customized version of Red Hat image template for VMWare environment, configured system settings, and integrated in Windows AD.

-  3. Configuring and deploying RHEL9, including system configuration, subscription management, network configuration, and application integration

-  5. Integrating the system with Windows Active Directory

 `project`
 **Automate patching process for large-scale of Red Hat machines**

 Gang simplified and improved the existing patching procedure, utilizing Ansible and Satellite.
-His tasks included:

-  1. Divide existing machines into different environments.

-  2. Prioritizing machines based on criticality.

-  3. Designing Ansible workflow to automate the process of patching.
+His tasks included dividing existing machines into different environments, prioritizing machines based on criticality and designing Ansible workflow to automate the process of patching.

 `project`
 **Deploy security application to infrastructure**

 Gang took full responsibility for deploying a cloud-based security application to the entire infrastructure.
-His tasks included:

-  1. Troubleshooting installing errors and performance issues.

-  2. Customize security rules for each machine to ensure functionality.

-  3. Communicating between various parties including application provider, license provider, network group, and security group.
+His tasks included troubleshooting installing errors and performance issues, customize security rules for each machine to ensure functionality, and communicating between various parties including application provider, license provider, network group, and security group.

 `2012-2022`